 Frequently asked questions

 If you choose to use the whole fruit method, where whole citrus fruit are boiled for almost two hours until very soft, there's no specific water amount to use: you use as much water as you need to keep the citrus immersed and simmering.
-You will dump off that water and when it comes time to make marmalade with the boiled fruit, you won't add any water and only add the the juices from the fruit.
+You will dump off that water and when it comes time to make marmalade with the boiled fruit, you won't add any water and only add the juices from the fruit.

 For the sliced fruit method where sliced citrus fruit are boiled for one to two hours to soften, generally for around 600 grams of citrus, use 6 cups (1.5 L) and for 800 grams of citrus, use 8 cups (2 L) of water.
 The more citrus fruit you have, the more water you will need.
 Just remember that once the citrus peel is sufficiently soft, you will likely be left with ⅓–½ of the volume of water.

 It's not useful to give a timeframe for how long to boil marmalade, especially as the setting on your stove will have a huge impact on the time it takes.
 You have to boil it long enough so that it reaches the setting point.
-It's better to monitor progress using visual cues (watch the bubbles!), as well as the frozen plate test, and the temperature.
+It's better to monitor progress using visual cues (watch the bubbles!), the frozen plate test, and the temperature.
 Remember the setting point is 220 ºF at sea level.
 It takes as long as it takes to get there!

 It's better to use a few methods to monitor progress and to determine when marmalade has boiled sufficiently: use visual cues (watch the bubbles, which will be stable and appear on the surface like blinking eyes!), as well as the frozen plate test, and the temperature.
 Remember the setting point is 220 ºF at sea level.
 It takes as long as it takes to get there!

 If you feel like you've been boiling your marmalade and it's still too thin, pause and take a step back.
-Take the pot off the heat and go over what you've done: have you added the right ratio of fruit to sugar?
+Take the pot off the heat and go over what you've done: have you added the correct ratio of fruit to sugar?
 Is the mixture acidic enough?
 Are you sure your thermometer is installed and working properly?
 Does the mixture appear like a thick syrup that has some body to it?
 You don't want to boil the mixture until it's so thick and caramelized that you can't spread it.

 If you don't stir your marmalade enough while it's boiling, the pectin may not disperse evenly.
-Citrus is very high in pectin and when you extract that pectin out of the peel and into the pot of marmalade, you have to stir well and continuously to disperse it throughout the mixture.
+Citrus is very high in pectin and when you extract that pectin out of the peel and into the pot of marmalade, you have to stir well and continue to disperse it throughout the mixture.
 Otherwise, you may end up with clumps or lumps of pectin, which will appear as clear, gelled lumps separated by syrupy fluid.

 If you don't boil the citrus peel in plain water to soften it, the peel will be chewy and hard when you make marmalade with it.
 You must boil the citrus fruit (especially the peel) for over an hour to ensure that it is very tender.
-Otherwise when you add the sugar and cook it, the peel will harden and, worst case scenario, become inedible.
+Otherwise, when you add the sugar and cook it, the peel will harden and, worst case scenario, become inedible.
 Once this happens, you cannot fix it.
 You will have to warm the marmalade to pass it through a strainer and remove the peel.

 After sitting for 24 hours, when you open up your first jar of marmalade, if it's too thick and dry, like a fruit paste, it means you overcooked the marmalade.
 Marmalade is a spread that is thick, but soft and fluid.

-If you made less jars of marmalade than the recipe said, it means you may have overcooked it, or you cooked it longer than the recipe writer, evaporating more water than the author.
+If you made fewer jars of marmalade than the recipe said, it means you may have overcooked it, or you cooked it longer than the recipe writer, evaporating more water than the author.
 Some jam makers like a more loose set, while others like a thicker set.

 If you end up with more jars of marmalade than you anticipated, it may mean that you under-boiled the marmalade and your set may be looser or more watery.
 Some jam-makers prefer a looser set, but too loose can mean you have too much water and a lower concentration of sugar, which may make the product less stable.